Arriving in the U.S.

-- Once approved, the college will then submit a Late Arrival Request e-form to OGS on your behalf.
+- Once approved by your late arrival contact, the college will then submit a Late Arrival Request e-form to OGS on your behalf.

-- Students will then receive an email with a link to complete a Travel Support Letter Request which explains to Customs & Border Protection that your late arrival has been approved by your institution.
+- You will then receive an email with a link to complete a Travel Support Letter Request which explains to Customs & Border Protection (CBP) that your late arrival has been approved by your institution.

-- OGS will process the request and email the letter to the student.
-You may present the letter during Primary or Secondary inspection if needed.
+- OGS will process the request and email the letter to your Northeastern email address.
+You may present the letter during Primary or Secondary inspection at CBP if needed.

 *Please ensure that you have connected with your professors regarding your late arrival so that any necessary arrangements for the first few class sessions can be made.